pise-anuradha/python-list-problems/README.md

 02. : Write a Python program to multiply all the items in a list.

-problem - 03 : Write a Python program to get the largest number from a list.
+03. : Write a Python program to get the largest number from a list.

-problem - 04 : Write a Python program to get the smallest number from a list.
+04. : Write a Python program to get the smallest number from a list.

-problem - 05 : Write a Python program to count the number of strings where the string &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; length is 2 or more and the first and last character are same from a given list of                    strings.
+05. : Write a Python program to count the number of strings where the string length is 2 or more and the first and last character are same from a given list of strings.
 Sample List : ['abc', 'xyz', 'aba', '1221']

 <br>problem - 06 : Write a Python program to get a list, sorted in increasing order by the last
                    element in each tuple from a given list of non-empty tuples.